sweet-tooth-clojure/todo-example/README.md

-Briefly, Sweet Tooth provides a re-frame handler to initialize an [Integrant](https://github.com/weavejester/integrant) _system_ (check out the Integrant docs for description of what a system is).
+Briefly, Sweet Tooth provides a re-frame handler to initialize an [Integrant](https://github.com/weavejester/integrant) _system_ (check out the Integrant docs for a description of what a system is and how Integrant provides a mechanism for starting and stopping components).
 The system includes a component for managing navigation events, like loading the initial page or clicking a link.
 This nav component looks up the _route_ for the current URL in a [reitit](https://github.com/metosin/reitit) router.
 The route defines _lifecycle events_ and also defines which components should get displayed.